jleskovar/btc-rpc-client/README.md

  * Supports all of the non-deprecated RPC methods exposed by the JSON-RPC interface in bitcoind and btcd
  * Data classes defined for all data types
  * Supports SSL (btcd only)
- * Experimental support for WebSocket interface (btcd only)
+ * Experimental support for WebSocket interface (both synchronous and async - btcd only)

 ## Usage